redpanda-data/connect/docs/configuration.md

 [per configuration section](./README.md#core-components).

 However, a user often only needs to get their hands on a short, runnable example config file for their use case.
-The fields themselves are usually self explanatory, they just need to see the format and field names.
+They just need to see the format and field names as the fields themselves are usually self explanatory.
 Forcing such a user to navigate a website, scrolling through paragraphs of text, seems inefficient when all they actually needed to see was something like:

 ``` yaml
 input: